Gordil

 Gordil is a town in the Vakaga Prefecture of the northern Central African Republic.

 History

+In 1962, Gordil had a population of 264 people.

 From 25-26 June 2006, a battle took place in Gordil between joint FACA-FOMUC force and Chadian rebels of FUC and MPRD which caused casualties.
 This battle led to the death of 20 rebels, 11 FACA soldiers, and 2 Chadian soldiers.